 Some advice If you’re looking for widgets for MacBooks, don’t just browse randomly.
 Decide what you need, then see which widgets can actually do the job.
 The article is written by a guest author who offers computer support to clients all over the world.

-What others searched for :best apple widgets
+What others searched for :macbook widgets

 , best macbook pro widgets

-, macbook widgets
+, best dashboard widgets

 , best widgets for macbook air